Forty Years in Field and Forest at Biltmore

 Written By Jean Sexton

-Bill Alexander may have retired from his day-to-day role as Biltmore’s Landscape and Forest Historian, but he assures us he’s never more than a phone call away and he continues to work on projects that will keep him returning to his favorite Blue Ridge “backyard.”
+Bill Alexander may have retired from his day-to-day role as Biltmore’s Landscape and Forest Historian in 2018, but he assures us he’s never more than a phone call away and he continues to work on projects that will keep him returning to his favorite Blue Ridge “backyard.”

 Bill Alexander amidst the landscape Frederick Law Olmsted designed for Biltmore

 His love of Biltmore began in childhood, growing up close to the estate’s main entrance.
 Some of his earliest memories are of seeing deer in the surrounding woods and visiting Biltmore’s calf barns.

 “As a child, I didn’t know that Frederick Law Olmsted designed the landscape, but it had me from the start,” Bill said.
 “I loved the wilder areas.
 It’s where I developed my interest in trees and flowers.”

 Bill keeps a copy of an original Olmsted map with him on the estate for reference